 A recent paper in Concrete International recommends that the testing agency be explicitly responsible for onsite curing.
 The paper also recommends specifying preplacement meetings to allow all parties to coordinate onsite curing.
 NRMCA’s checklist for concrete acceptance testing should be used at this meeting.

 Adequate onsite curing may be as simple as storing capped specimen molds in the jobsite trailer.
 If there is no power or no trailer, specimens can be immersed in water in 5 gal buckets with tight-fitting lids and stored in the shade or in a trailer or shed.

-Download the entire paper from Concrete International, August 2018, pp. 28-35
+Download the entire paper from Concrete International, August 2018, pp. 28-35.

-It’s co-authored by Karthik H. Obla, Orville R. (Bud) Werner, John L. Hausfeld, Kevin A. MacDonald, Gregory D. Moody, and Nicholas J. Carino
+The authors are Karthik H. Obla, Orville R. (Bud) Werner, John L. Hausfeld, Kevin A. MacDonald, Gregory D. Moody, and Nicholas J. Carino